Before you put your digital assistant into production, you should test and fine-tune the way your digital assistant routes and resolves intents.

 help, help for that skill will be provided, not help for the digital assistant as a whole.

-unresolvedIntent system intent.
+unresolvedIntent system intent, the behavior is different.
 If the user input resolves to

 This behavior is supported by the Built-In System Intent Confidence Threshold routing parameter.
 If the confidence score for one of these intents exceeds that threshold, that intent is treated as a candidate for further evaluation.
-The default value for this threshold is .6 (60% confidence).
+Starting with platform version 20.12, the default value for this threshold is .9 (90% confidence).
+For earlier platform versions, the default is .6.

 If user input is matched to the